How to Survey in 5 Steps

 3) Choose Your Surveying Method and Area

-Some volunteers prefer to snorkel or swim while others use an aqua-scope (see photo, right).
+Some volunteers prefer to snorkel, swim, or SUP, while others use an aqua-scope (see photo, right).
 Aqua-scopes are available on loan from LSPA and may be used from a kayak or other watercraft.
 The aqua-scope is a 2-foot long, 4-inch wide tube that you look through to more easily see below the water surface.
 Polarized sunglasses are another useful tool because they improve your visibility when surveying from a small watercraft.
 It doesn’t matter what method you use as long as it is consistent and thorough.

 The area that is surveyed is entirely up to the volunteer.
 Some volunteers cover the entire survey area while others concentrate on smaller sections of the shoreline as identified on the maps.
 Depending on the size of the area, there are different strategies you can use to insure adequate coverage such as swimming/boating in a zigzag or radial pattern.
 If you have a partner, covering an area side by side (parallel formation from shoreline) is also effective.